MicrosoftDocs/ai-builder/ai-builder-docs/use-in-flow-prereq.md

 - A trained [AI Builder model](build-model.md)

  > [!IMPORTANT]
- >
- > During the preview phase, to use AI Builder models in a Flow, you will need to create the flow inside a solution.
-Go to [Create a flow in a solution]( https://docs.microsoft.com/en-us/flow/create-flow-solution) to learn more.
+ > Currently, to use AI Builder models in a Flow, you will need to create the flow inside a solution.
+More information: [Create a flow in a solution](/flow/create-flow-solution).

 ### Related topics